 - Reasons for planned environment unavailability:

 - Data refreshes

-- o Data Loads
+- Data Loads

-- o Infrastructure maintenance
+- Infrastructure maintenance

-- o Infrastructure patching
+- Infrastructure patching

-- Code deployments.
+- o Code deployments.

 Where planned environment outages may occur on central systems, the MHHS Environment Manager will communicate this to the EWG and other TPs in advance and will be added to the testing schedule.
 There may be situations where an adhoc outage occurs and hence maintenance may need to be planned.
 This can usually happen when a serious issue on the environment needs to be fixed.